daler/metaseq/doc/source/install.rst

 Easy installation method
 ------------------------
-If you are just trying out :mod:`metaseq`, the best way to do so is to download the installation script.
+If you are just trying out :mod:`metaseq`, the best way to do so is to download the installation script (see the appropriate section below for your operating system).
 This script works on Mac OSX and Linux, and will:

     - Download and install `BEDTools
       <http://bedtools.readthedocs.org/en/latest/>`_, `samtools